FlowingCode/DayOfWeekSelectorAddon/README.md

 This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-TEMPLATE_ADDON is written by Flowing Code S.A.
+Day of Week Selector Add-on is written by Flowing Code S.A.

 # Developer Guide